 Most applicants will need to pay a filing fee for their new card.
 The exception is if USCIS made a mistake – for example, it never sent you the card, or it sent you a card with a misspelled name or other wrong information.
 You also do not need to pay the fee if you are turning 14 and need to register but your card will not expire before you turn 16.

 Most applicants will also need to pay a biometrics or fingerprinting fee, depending on the reason for applying.
 If you never received your card, you do not have to pay the biometrics fee.

-As of early 2013, the fees were $365 for the application and $85 for biometrics, but check the USCIS website for the latest fees.
+As of early 2014, the fees were $365 for the application and $85 for biometrics, but check the Forms page of the USCIS website for the latest fees.

 Form I-90 may be filed and paid for via the Internet or mailed to USCIS.
 The address is on the website.
 Filing electronically is convenient for payment purposes, but it’s not a one-step process -- you will need to send your supporting documents by mail.